Multiorbital character of the density wave in trilayer nickelate superconductors: Discussion

-In this context, we also note that all phonon modes resolved in our spectra exhibit symmetric peak profiles both above and below $T_\mathrm{DW}$ (Fig.~\ref{fig:2}a–d and Supplementary Note~5), without any signatures of Fano lineshapes that would signal coupling between a discrete phonon excitation and the electronic continuum~\cite{Bakr2009}.
-Both the absence of clear renormalization effects on the phonon self-energy near $T_\mathrm{DW}$ and the lack of Fano lineshapes are consistent with theoretical studies predicting moderate to weak electron--phonon coupling in RP nickelates~\cite{Zhan2025,Zhu2025,Yi2024,Ouyang2024,Kumar2020}.
-Furthermore, the absence of clear signatures of electron--phonon coupling in our data aligns with recent inelastic x-ray scattering (IXS) results on Pr$_4$Ni$_3$O$_{10}$, where no phonon anomalies were detected at the wavevectors associated with either CDW or SDW order~\cite{Jia2025}, suggesting that electron--phonon interactions may play only a minor role in driving the DW transition.
-However, our findings stand in contrast to a previous unpolarized Raman study on La$_4$Ni$_3$O$_{10}$ powder~\cite{SoniaRaman}, which proposed a crossover from an electron--phonon coupled high-temperature regime to an electron--electron correlated phase below $T_\mathrm{DW}$, based on an asymmetric fit with a single envelope capturing several overlapping phonons.
+We also note that all resolved modes exhibit symmetric peak profiles both above and below $T_\mathrm{DW}$ (Figs.~\ref{fig:2}a-d and Supplemental Material, Sec.~V~\cite{suppmat}), without Fano lineshapes that would signal coupling between a discrete phonon excitation and the electronic continuum~\cite{Bakr2009}.
+Both the absence of clear self-energy renormalization and Fano lineshapes agrees with theoretical predictions of weak to moderate electron–phonon coupling in RP nickelates~\cite{Zhan2025,Zhu2025,Ouyang2024,Kumar2020}.
+Furthermore, this finding aligns with recent inelastic x-ray scattering (IXS) results on Pr$_4$Ni$_3$O$_{10}$, where no phonon anomalies were detected at the wavevectors associated with either CDW or SDW order~\cite{Jia2025}, suggesting only a minor role of electron–phonon interactions in the DW transition.
+This contrasts with an unpolarized Raman study on La$_4$Ni$_3$O$_{10}$ powder~\cite{SoniaRaman}, which proposed a crossover from an electron--phonon coupled high-temperature regime to an electron--electron correlated phase below $T_\mathrm{DW}$.

-A second energy scale in our Raman spectra, extending beyond the phonon sector up to $\sim$114\,meV ($\sim$910\,cm$^{-1}$), is characterized by temperature-dependent continuum spectral weight, with its upper bound marked the DW peak.
-The distinct electronic Raman responses observed in different polarization channels (Fig.~\ref{fig:5}) reflect that varying photon polarizations effectively project out different regions of the Brillouin zone.
-This access to the momentum dependence of DW-related effects complements the information from zone-center phonons and, in combination with the two-orbital model calculations, enables identification of the multiorbital character of the DW instability.
+A second energy scale, extending beyond the phonon sector up to $\sim$114\,meV ($\sim$910\,cm$^{-1}$), is characterized by temperature-dependent continuum spectral weight, with its upper bound marked by the DW peak.
+The distinct electronic Raman responses observed in different polarization channels (Fig.~\ref{fig:5}) show that the DW-related spectral-weight redistribution is strongly symmetry dependent.
+In a multiorbital system, this polarization dependence calls for an analysis based on the orbital-matrix structure of the Raman vertex~\cite{Blesio2024}, rather than an interpretation solely in terms of selected Brillouin-zone regions.
+Combined with explicit two-orbital model calculations of the Raman response, this enables identification of the multiorbital character of the Raman-active DW excitation.